 Part 2 – Good weather drive up Hehuanshan

 I wanted to show you in this post our second attempt driving up the mountain when everything was clear, beautiful and scenic.
 But this post is getting too long.
-Let me come back with a dedicated post later.
-Stay tuned, ok?
+Click the link below to view the perfect weather to drive up Hehuan mountain.

 - This Taiwan 4G Pocket WiFi completely swept me off my feet